-A psychiatric evaluation is an evaluation process with a mental health professional (a medical doctor with an MD - a psychiatrist; as opposed to a psychologist with a PhD), designed to diagnose and treat (using both medications and other therapies), emotional, behavioral or developmental conditions or disorders, presenting in a child or adolescent.
-A diagnosis may take a number of visits and evaluating sessions may involve parent/s and child singly and/or together.
+A psychiatric evaluation is an evaluation process with a mental health professional (a medical doctor with an MD - a psychiatrist; as opposed to a psychologist with a PhD), designed to diagnose and treat, emotional, behavioral or developmental conditions or disorders, presenting in children or adolescents.

 Is any special preparation needed?

 No special preparation is needed for an evaluation.

 What are the risk factors?